 Week one - automatic pilot

-Before the course started, we all got an email preparing us - explaining that we should expect to do at least an hour's practice and homework each day.
+Before the course started, we all got an email preparing us.
+It explained that we should expect to do an hour's practice and homework each day.
 It also said that the course wasn't really suitable for people who are in the middle of a depressive episode - it's designed to prevent relapse.
-It sounded like a big undertaking, but I was keen to get started.
+It sounded like a big undertaking but I was keen to get started.
 It felt like I might be about to discover something new about how my mind works.

-The group was a large one, thirty people or more, and we met in a basement room at the Buddhist Centre.
+The group was a large one, thirty people or more.
+We met in a basement room at the Buddhist Centre.
 With green cushions on the floor and artwork on the wall, it felt like we were very removed from the bustle of Roman Road outside.
 Some people were obviously really quite anxious about the next eight weeks and whether they could 'do it', whereas others, like me, just seemed unsure about what to expect.

 The leaders explained that we would be exploring helpful ways of responding to automatic thought patterns that can lead to relapse into depression in three main steps; developing awareness, being with our experience and choosing how best to respond.